ImpalaJames/Write-A-Data-Science-Blog-Post/README.md

 ## Project Motivation
-This project is part of Udacity Data Scientist Nanodegree Program.
+This project is included as part of the Udacity Data Scientist Nanodegree Program.

-I used Seattle Airbnb Dataset for this project.
-As part of the Airbnb Inside initiative, the dataset describes the listing activities of homestays in Seattle, WA.
-The orijinal dataset can be found here: https://www.kaggle.com/airbnb/seattle
+Boston Airbnb Dataset is analyzed in this project.
+As part of the Airbnb Inside initiative, this dataset describes the listing activity of homestays in Boston, MA.
+The original dataset can be found here: https://www.kaggle.com/airbnb/boston

+For this project, I was interested in using the data to better understand:
-This project focuses on answering following questions: “What are the most common amenities in the listings?”
-"What attracts the guests most for renting a property?"
-“What are the most influencial features of the dataset to estimate the price of a listing?”
-“What is the impact of listings' proximity to Seattle Downtown in terms of price?
+1. What are the most common amenities in the listings?
+2. What attracts the guests most for renting a property?
+3. What are the most influencial features of the dataset to estimate the price of a listing?
+4. What is the impact of listings' proximity to Seattle Downtown in terms of price?

 ## File Descriptions
+1. Original dataset listings.csv  in csv format
-Seattle Airbnb Dataset.ipynb Jupyter notebook with complete analysis, answers to the questions, explanations and visualisations
+2. Boston Airbnb Dataset.ipynb Jupyter notebook with complete analysis, answers to the questions, explanations and visualisations

-listings.csv Original dataset in csv format

 ## Results
 The main findings of the code can be found at the post available here.